msracver/Deep-Feature-Flow/README.md

 ## Demo

-1. To run the demo with our trained model (on ImageNet DET + VID train), please download the model manually from [OneDrive](https://1drv.ms/u/s!Am-5JzdW2XHzhqMPLjGGCvAeciQflg), and put it under folder `model/`.
+1. To run the demo with our trained model (on ImageNet DET + VID train), please download the model manually from [OneDrive](https://1drv.ms/u/s!Am-5JzdW2XHzhqMPLjGGCvAeciQflg) (for users from Mainland China, please try [Baidu Yun](https://pan.baidu.com/s/1nuPULnj)), and put it under folder `model/`.

 	Make sure it looks like this:
 	```